GregoryBWilson/Movies-ETL/README.md

 Figure 9  - Movies Query from Automation

-Being much more structure you can see that the cleaning of ratings data for the original manual process, figure 10 and the automated process figure 11 resulted in the same 26, 024, 289 results.
+Being much more structured you can see that the cleaning of ratings data for the original manual process, figure 10 and the automated process figure 11 resulted in the same 26, 024, 289 results.

 ![/Resources/ratings_query_original.png](Resources/ratings_query_original.png "Figure 10  - Ratings Query from Manual Process")